Jewellery retailers Michael Hill and Stewart Dawsons regularly advertise sales. We put their bargains under the magnifier.

 Retailers are well aware how much shoppers like to bag a bargain.
 We’re more likely to buy discounted items on a whim.
 However, our research has found some retailers take advantage of this instinct with frequent “special” prices.

-During our price survey, Stewart Dawsons had special offers for Valentine’s Day in February and Mother’s Day.
+During our price survey, Stewart Dawsons had special offers for Valentine’s Day in February and Mother’s Day in May.
 In between, the company advertised an annual sale and a watch sale.

 Every item we surveyed at Stewart Dawsons went on sale at some point during our 12-week survey period.

 Ten of the 28 items we tracked at Stewart Dawsons were on sale for six of the 12 weeks, blurring the line between regular and sale prices.
 Long sale periods may be reasonable for clearance items, but all 10 products were still available (at full price) 13 weeks after our survey ended.

 At the start of our survey, we found one rose gold necklace advertised as “now $399, was $749”.
 For the following three weeks, the price was $749 but it spent the next five weeks on special at $374.50 during the annual sale.

 Twenty-one of our 28 tracked items were on special during the annual sale.
 After the sale ended in mid-April, all seven of the full-priced products took their turn on sale.

 Michael Hill also promoted several sales during our price survey, including a gold jewellery clearance sale, an Easter sale, a “Diamond Event” and a pearl jewellery sample sale.

 We found one diamond tennis bracelet on special for nine of the 12 weeks.
 Its regular price was advertised as $3999, though it spent five weeks marked down to $3099, then another four weeks at $2999.

 Overall, the Michael Hill products we tracked went on sale less frequently than the Stewart Dawsons items.